u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/send_quotations/get_signature_to_validate.rst

 .. image:: get_signature_to_validate/signature-setting.png
    :align: center
-   :alt: How to enable online signature in Odoo Sales settings.
+   :alt: How to enable online signature in Thrive Bureau ERP Sales settings.

 .. note::
    On quotation templates, the :guilabel:`Online Signature` feature is located under the